michaelcale/books/books/go/0020-basic-types/080-arrays.md

 Search: array
 Id: rd60004c
 ---
-Arrays in Go have fixed sized.
+Arrays in Go have a fixed sized.
 They can't grow.

 They are used rarely.
 Instead in most cases we use [slices](a-rd6000rd).